davenport651/E85_Fuel_Calc/README.md

 # Fuel_Calc
-A js webpage that calculates the cost per mile between different fuels or cars.
+A js webpage that calculates the cost per mile between different fuels (like E85/Ethanol and Gasoline) or cars.

 Either:
 - Enter the price per gallon of the two fuels and ensure the miles per gallon for each fuel is accurate...